 - Fetal ultrasound - the baby's progress will be closely monitored to make sure they are growing properly.

 - Non-stress test - the doctor checks how the baby's heartbeat reacts when they move.
-If the heartbeat increases 15 beats or more a minute for at least 15 seconds twice every 20 minutes, it is a sign that everything is probably fine.
+If the heartbeat increases 15 beats or more a minute for at least 15 seconds twice every 20 minutes, it is an indication that everything is normal.

 Preeclampsia is not cured until the baby is delivered.
-Until the mother's blood pressure comes down, she is at a greater risk of stroke, severe bleeding, placental abruption, and seizures.
+Until the mother's blood pressure comes down, she is at a greater risk of stroke, severe bleeding, placental abruption (placenta separates from the uterus), and seizures.
 In some cases, especially if the preeclampsia started early, delivery may not be the best option for the fetus.

 Women who had preeclampsia in previous pregnancies are advised to attend prenatal sessions more often.
 The following medications may be recommended:

-- Antihypertensives - used to lower blood pressure.
+- Antihypertensives: These are used to lower blood pressure.

-If the mother is far from the end of her pregnancy and her symptoms are mild, the doctor may advise her to rest in bed; this helps bring the blood pressure down, which in turn increases the flow of blood to the placenta, which benefits the baby.
+If the woman is far from the end of her pregnancy and her symptoms are mild, the doctor may advise her to rest in bed.
+Resting helps bring the blood pressure down, which in turn increases the flow of blood to the placenta, which benefits the baby.

-In severe cases, the mother may have to be hospitalized and given continuous bed rest; she will be monitored closely.
+In severe cases, the woman may have to be hospitalized and given continuous bed rest where she will be monitored closely.

 If preeclampsia is diagnosed close to the end of the pregnancy, the doctors may advise delivering the baby as soon as possible.

-In very severe cases, there may be no choice and either labor is induced, or a C-section is performed as soon as possible.
+In very severe cases, there may be no choice and either labor is induced or a cesarean delivery is performed as soon as possible.
 During childbirth, the mother may be given magnesium sulfate to improve uterine blood flow and prevent seizures.

-The symptoms of preeclampsia will go away within a few weeks of delivery.
+The symptoms of preeclampsia should go away within a few weeks of delivery.

 If preeclampsia is not treated, there is a risk of serious complications.
-Complications are rare if the mother goes to ante-natal visits.
-However, if the condition is not diagnosed for some reason, or she continues to smoke, the risks are considerably greater.
+Complications are rare if the woman goes to antenatal appointments.
+However, if the condition is not diagnosed for some reason, the risks are considerably greater.

 The following complications may develop from preeclampsia:

-- HELLP syndrome - this can become life-threatening very quickly, for both the mother and the baby.
-HELLP stands for Hemolysis, Elevated Liver enzymes, and Low Platelet count.
-It is a combined liver and blood clotting disorder that most commonly occurs straight after giving birth, but can appear at any time after the twentieth week of pregnancy.
+HELLP syndrome: HELLP can become life-threatening very quickly, for both the mother and the baby.
+It stands for hemolysis, elevated liver enzymes, and low platelet count.
+It is a combined liver and blood clotting disorder that most commonly occurs right after giving birth, but can appear at any time after the 20th week of pregnancy.
 Very rarely, it may occur beforehand.
 The only way to treat HELLP syndrome effectively is to deliver the baby as soon as possible.

-- Poor blood flow to the placenta - if blood flow to the placenta is restricted, the baby might not be getting essential oxygen and nutrients, which may lead to slower growth, breathing difficulties, and premature birth.
+Poor blood flow to the placenta: If blood flow to the placenta is restricted, the baby might not be getting oxygen and nutrients, which may lead to slower growth, breathing difficulties, and premature birth.

-- Eclampsia - basically a combination of preeclampsia and seizures (fits).
-The patient may experience pain under the ribs on the right side of the body, intense headache, blurry vision, confusion, and decreased alertness.
-If left untreated the patient is at risk of going into a coma, suffering permanent brain damage, and dying.
+Eclampsia: Basically a combination of preeclampsia and seizures.
+The woman may experience pain under the ribs on the right side of her body, intense headache, blurry vision, confusion, and decreased alertness.
+If left untreated the woman is at risk of going into a coma, suffering permanent brain damage, and dying.
 The condition is life-threatening for the baby as well.